Become an advocate for individuals and communities and focus your learning with our bachelor’s in human services degree program.

 Find detailed information for this program, including possible occupations, completion rate, program costs, and median student loan debt.

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2014-15 Edition, on the Internet at www.bls.gov/ooh/community-and-social-service/social-and-human-service-assistants.htm (viewed online February 10, 2015).
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Social and Human Service Assistants.
 National long-term projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.